Action plan on prompt payment in the construction industry

 Transparency and prompt payment disclosure

-Status: In progress.
+Status: Completed.
 PSPC has developed a publicly-viewable payment disclosure website.
-The working group is looking at ways to increase the number of website hits, and ensuring that the information reaches the intended audience.
+As a second phase, the working group is looking at ways to increase the number of website hits, and ensuring that the information reaches the intended audience.

 Fair terms throughout the construction supply chain